Mazamars312/Analogue-Amiga/README.md

 Support for >4GB hard drive images LBA48 has been turned on in the MPU and Analogue Firmware and the `data.json` file now has this as the `MegaAGS.hdf` as the default hard drive image to load.

-If you are upgrading from an earlier version of the Amiga core with AmigaVision installed: `MegaAGS-Pocket.hdf` is no longer referenced in the data.json file, so if you want to use the smaller image instead of downloading the full version, just rename the image file.
+If you are upgrading from an earlier version of the Amiga core with AmigaVision installed: `MegaAGS-Pocket.hdf` is no longer referenced in the `data.json` file, so if you want to use the smaller setup instead of downloading the full version, just rename the image file.
 But we recommend getting the full version to have access to all the games and demos.

 What can it do?
 ---------------